MRChemSoft/workshop-cammi-2025/content/_index.md

 +++
-title = "ABC Molecular Properties and Solvation: celebrating the career of Roberto Cammi" description = "Welcome!" sort_by = "weight" insert_anchor_links = "right"
+title = "Molecular Properties and Solvation: celebrating the career of Roberto Cammi" description = "Welcome!" sort_by = "weight" insert_anchor_links = "right"